marcinzh/skutek/README.md

 eff3: B !!
 U1 with U2
 ```

-Two *Computations* can also be composed parallely, using product operator: `*!`. *Computation's* result type is a pair of result types of the operands.
+Two *Computations* can also be composed parallelly, using product operator: `*!`. *Computation's* result type is a pair of result types of the operands.

 The parallelism is potential only.
 Whether it's exploited or not, deppends on *Handlers* used to run the resulting *Computation*.